ecbmurphy/ContractGrading_CTLCourseDesignStudio2025/README.md

 4. Activity Syllabus for ENGL/DIHU155
 5. Article on project-focused contract grading
 6. Articles and resources from a range of disciplines, updated periodically.
+# License
+Attribution-NonCommercial-ShareAlike
+CC BY-NC-SA

+This license lets others remix, adapt, and build upon your work non-commercially, as long as they credit you and license their new creations under the identical terms.
+It applies to all material in this repository.

 # Article
 Accompanies peer reviewed article.
 Emily Christina Murphy, "Crises, Fast and Slow: A Contract-Grading Response in DH Pedagogy," in International Journal of Humanities and Arts Computing, forthcoming.